satyamsoni/milvus-image-search/README.md

 ## Purpose :
 A small sample repo to learn
 1. How to setup Milvus standalone in local machine
-2. Create collection and ingest images as embeddings in Vector Database using pretrqained models.
+2. Create collection and ingest images as embeddings in Vector Database using pretrained AI models.
 3. Search near match of an image in the database.

 ## How to setup Milvus